s-victor/TinyPedal/docs/customization.md

 ## Instrument
     icon_size
 Set size of instrument icon in pixel.
-Minimum value is auto-limited to `16`.
+Minimum value is limited to `16`.

     layout
 2 layouts are available: `0` = horizontal layout, `1` = vertical layout.